2019 Lingshui China Masters

 The 2019 Lingshui China Masters was a badminton tournament which took place at Agile Stadium in China from 12 to 17 March 2019 and had a total purse of $75,000.

 Tournament

-The 2019 Lingshui China Masters was the first Super 100 tournament of the 2019 BWF World Tour and also part of the Lingshui China Masters championships, which had been held since 2001.
+The 2019 Lingshui China Masters was the first Super 100 tournament of the 2019 BWF World Tour and also part of the Lingshui China Masters championships.
 This tournament was organized by the Chinese Badminton Association and sanctioned by the BWF.

 Venue

 This international tournament was held at Agile Stadium which located inside the Lingshui Culture and Sports Square in Lingshui, Hainan, China.

 Point distribution

 Below is the point distribution for each phase of the tournament based on the BWF points system for the BWF Tour Super 100 event.